Callichimaera: Etymology

 The generic name Callichimaera is derived from the Ancient Greek prefix "calli-" (kalós), meaning beautiful, and "chimaera" (chímaira), meaning a composite mythological animal, a reference to the bizarre forms and characteristics of this species.
 The specific name is derived from the Latin "perplexus", meaning intricate (or perplexing in that manner), a reference to the complex anatomical affinities this species displays.

 Description

 Callichimaera possesses features that are commonly associated with the larval crab stage called the megalopa.
 This includes features like large compound eyes, a small fusiform body, and thin mouth parts.
 However, the fossil crabs also show evidence of sexual maturity, suggesting they are adult forms.
 This species likely evolved those larval features via a process called heterochrony.

-These crabs were small, with many that are nearly the size of a U.S. quarter.
-The crabs range in size from a few millimeters up to two centimeters, also suggesting that both juveniles and adults are present.
+These crabs were small, with carapace length up to 16 mm, and width up to 10 mm.

 Callichimaera does not have the typical crab-like shape, something that has occurred several times among crabs since the Cretaceous.

 Because Callichimaera has large paddle-like legs, it was probably an active swimmer, opposed to predominantly living on the seafloor.